Reactions As PSG Player, Dembele, Name Burna Boy As His Favorite Artist | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Reactions As PSG Player, Dembele, Name Burna Boy As His Favorite Artist

-Ousmane Dembele recently joined Paris Saint-Germain, PSG from FC Barcelona after spending six-year at Barcelona.
-The 26-year-old signed a five-year deal with the Ligue 1 club, PSG.
+After spending six years at Barcelona, Ousmane Dembele recently transferred from FC Barcelona to Paris Saint-Germain, PSG.
+The 26-year-old agreed to a five-year contract with PSG of Ligue 1.

-In his recent interview with PSG media, Dembele answered some interview questions.
-He revealed that the popular Nigerian Singer, Damini Ebunoluwa Ogulu, popularly known as Burna Boy is his favorite artist.
-PSG shared the video on Facebook, and it has generated massive reactions from Nigerians.
+Dembele responded to interview questions at a recent media appearance for PSG.
+He said that his favourite musician is the well-known Nigerian singer Burna Boy, real name Damini Ebunoluwa Ogulu.
+The video was posted on Facebook by PSG, and Nigerians responded fervently to it.

 Kindly read his answer to the question: Your favorite artist?

-However, his social media post has stirred mixed reactions from random social media users in Nigeria, with many taking to the comment section to react.
+However, random social media users in Nigeria have reacted to his post in a variety of ways, with many of them leaving comments.

-Kindly read in the screenshot below, some reactions from Nigerians who commented on his post:
+Please read the following snapshot to see some of the Nigerians’ responses to his post:

-Best Artist Burna boy, thanks is an honor to us Nigerians.
-Now I know where you got that inspiration against Barca this season before leaving for Paris.
-You served Barca breakfast.
+Top Artist Burna Boy, thank you; it is a privilege for us Nigerians.
+Now I see where you got the idea to play Barca this season, just before you left for Paris.
+Barca was given breakfast by you.

+Bobo Boy.
+You work with Dembele! similarly to how you are mine.

-What is your favorite artist in Nigeria?
-You are free to drop comments in the box below and share the post on other platforms for people to read.
+Which Nigerian artist is your favourite?
+You are free to leave comments in the space provided below and promote this article on other platforms.

 VIDEO